This blog focuses on tech. We talk about the implementation of tech, and we talk about the tech industry.

 What would you tell a 2.5 year old girl (I have a daughter this age) about the future?

 Oh gosh.
 I wish I knew.
 I know that my grandma (a holocaust survivor) came to the U.S in the hope that nothing like that would ever crop up for her family again.
-And here we are, so it’s tough.
+Yet here we are.
+So it’s tough.

 And what would you tell her dad?